JuanRam11/CRUD-WITH-TYPEORM/README.md

-# Awesome Project Build with TypeORM with EXPRESS
+# Awesome Project Build with TypeORM with EXPRESS and Restful Routes

 Steps to run this project: